-We believe that you should use conversational language to reap the full benefits of voice search queries.
-Sounding too technical or robotic makes it challenging for Google to understand the content and suggest it to users.
+We believe you should use conversational language to reap the full benefits of voice search queries.
+Sounding too technical or robotic makes it challenging for Google to understand and suggest the content to users.

-It would be best to stick to everyday language and natural terms while talking about any topic.
+It would be best to stick to everyday language and natural terms while discussing any topic.
 This will increase the chances of the website appearing higher up the rankings.

-Moving on, since people prefer a conversational tone, having easy-to-read articles ensures search engines can conveniently match it to a query.
-For that, you need to understand user intent and determine how they are framing a verbal query.
+Moving on, since people prefer a conversational tone, having easy-to-read articles ensures search engines can conveniently match them to a query.
+You must understand user intent and determine how they frame a verbal query.

-This information will permit you to formulate relevant answers while researching how successful rival websites are writing content.
-Opting for a data-driven strategy will help you address what people need when using voice search.
+This information will permit you to formulate relevant answers while researching how successful rival websites are in writing content.
+Opting for a data-driven strategy will help you address people’s needs using voice search.